Expanding buildings to expand ministries

 Two years ago Principal Marta Plata of Manuel Jara Elementary School realized her staff of excellent teachers and leaders could work tirelessly every year to seek to educate their students and empower them to be the best they could be.
 However, without positive reinforcement at home, many of the lessons taught in the classroom would not change the behaviors of their students.

-Through collaboration with Primera Baptist Church in Fort Worth, Plata was able to begin a program called Parent University, which is a 13-week curriculum educating/p>... [continue]
+Through collaboration with Primera Baptist Church in Fort Worth, Plata was able to begin a program called Parent University, which is a 13-week curriculum educating parents on the 40 developmental assets that will help their children succeed.

 Hardage announces convention restructure to BGCT Executive Board